Liam Rushe

 Liam Rushe (born 18 June 1990) is an Irish hurler who plays for Dublin Senior Championship club Na Fianna and formerly at inter-county level with the Dublin senior hurling team.

 Rushe made his first appearance for the team during the 2009 championship and has become a regular member of the starting fifteen since then.
 During that time he has won one Leinster Senior Hurling Championship winner's medal (2013) one National Hurling League winner's medal and has been a runner-up in two Leinster finals.

-At club level Rushe plays with St Patrick's, Palmerstown.
+At club level Rushe originally played with St Patrick's, Palmerstown before transferring to Na Fianna.
 Rushe did both his primary and secondary schooling through Irish.
 He is a fluent Irish speaker and does match commentary work with TG4.

 Playing career

 Club

 As a member of the St Patrick's, Palmerstown club, he won a county club 'B' championship title in 2008.

 Rushe transferred from his home club St Patrick's, Palmerstown to Na Fianna ahead of the 2021 season and has gone on to win a senior county title in 2023.